 Educational services are one of Australia's most significant exports to Scandinavia.
 There are extensive bilateral education links between Australian and Danish tertiary institutions.
 A bilateral Working Holiday Maker Arrangement and a Social Security Agreement were signed in 2001.
 Denmark and Australia signed an Agreement on Avoidance of Double Taxation in 1981.

-President of the Senate, the Hon John Hogg, led a parliamentary delegation to Denmark in April 2011.
-Former Prime Minister, the Hon Kevin Rudd MP, and then Minister for Climate Change, Senator the Hon Penny Wong, visited Denmark in December 2009 to attend the 15th Conference of Parties to the United Nations Framework Convention on Climate Change.
-Other recent visits from Australian officials include: then-Deputy Leader of the Opposition, the Hon Jenny Macklin MP (April 2006); Tasmanian Minister for Tourism, the Arts and the Environment, Paula Wriedt MFA (April 2006); Australian Parliamentary Delegation led by the then Speaker, the Hon David Hawker (October 2005); the then Minister for the Environment and Heritage , Senator the Hon Ian Campbell (June 2005); the then Queensland Minister for Education and the Arts, the Hon Anna Bligh (May 2005).
+President of the Senate, Senator the Hon John Hogg, led a parliamentary delegation to Denmark in April 2011.
+Prime Minister, the Hon Kevin Rudd MP, and Minister for Climate Change, Senator the Hon Penny Wong, visited Denmark in December 2009 to attend the 15th Conference of Parties to the United Nations Framework Convention on Climate Change.
+Other visits from Australian officials include: Deputy Leader of the Opposition, the Hon Jenny Macklin MP (April 2006); Tasmanian Minister for Tourism, the Arts and the Environment, Paula Wriedt MFA (April 2006); Australian Parliamentary Delegation led by the Speaker, the Hon David Hawker (October 2005); the Minister for the Environment and Heritage , Senator the Hon Ian Campbell (June 2005); and the Queensland Minister for Education and the Arts, the Hon Anna Bligh (May 2005).

 Bilateral economic and trade relationship

-Total two-way merchandise trade between Australia and Denmark in 2010-11 was A$1.1 billion, which is heavily in Denmark's favour.
+Total two-way merchandise trade between Australia and Denmark in 2012 was A$1.3 billion, weighted heavily in Denmark's favour.
 Australia's merchandise exports to Denmark were valued at A$143 million in 2012 and consisted mainly of oil seeds and oleaginous fruits, alcoholic beverages, orthopaedic appliances, and beef.
-Merchandise imports from Denmark were valued at almost A$1.14 billion in 2012, and consisted mainly of generating sets, pork meat, medicaments (including veterinary), prams, toys, games & sporting goods and power generating machinery and parts.
+Merchandise imports from Denmark were valued at almost A$1.14 billion in 2012, and consisted mainly of generating sets, pork meat, medicaments (including veterinary), prams, toys, games & sporting goods.